 Children are more at risk from lead poisoning for a number of reasons:

-- They are more likely to pick up lead contamination from the soil and to then consume it
+- They are more likely to pick up lead contamination from the soil and to then consume it.

 - They are also closer to ground level more frequently and, therefore, more at risk of breathing in dust from the floor.

-Symptoms of lead poisoning
+Signs and symptoms of acute lead poisoning include:

-- Slowed body growth
+- slowed body growth

-- Reduced IQ
+- reduced IQ

-- Loss of appetite and weight loss
+- loss of appetite and weight loss

-- General fatigue
+- general fatigue

-- Hearing loss and reduction in other senses
+- hearing loss and reduction in other senses